 You are tuned to the nation's leading radio talk show, the most talked about radio talk show host in the country and most listened to show here at the Limboy Institute for Advanced Conservative Studies.

-A sheer delight to have you here.
+Wow, a sheer delight to have you here.

-The telephone number 800-282-2882, the email address.
+The telephone number 800-282-2882, the email address, LRushbow at EIBNet.com.

 Okay, a blue state plus a big city corrupt district attorney.

-Reminiscent of the 1930s in Germany, and I am not exaggerating, an IOTA.
+And I am not exaggerating, an iota.

 This is the Wisconsin story to which I alluded earlier in today's broadcast.

-If you compare this to Watergate, I mean Watergate is literally romper roomed compared to this.
+If you compare this to Watergate, I mean, Watergate is literally romper-roomed compared to this.

-This is the police batter ramming their way into homes on direct orders of a Democrat district attorney fishing for information to use against a political enemy and then threatening homeowners who had all of their civil rights violated, threatening them to shut up or else.
+This is the police batter-ramming their way into homes on direct orders of a Democrat district attorney fishing for information to use against a political enemy and then threatening homeowners who had all of their civil rights violated, threatening them to shut up or else.

 The same state, Wisconsin, where union thugs trashed the state capitol in hopes of intimidating the governor into letting their money laundering operation remain in place.